o3de/o3de.org/content/docs/user-guide/components/reference/atom/material.md

 ## Material Component Properties
-The default configuration for the Material Component only has the default material slot.
-The rest of the model and LOD material slots are added and configured based on data provided by the component connecting to the Material Component via the MaterialReceiverRequestBus.
-For example, the [Mesh Component](/docs/user-guide/components/reference/atom/mesh/) implements MaterialReceiverRequestBus in terms of its model assets and sends notifications whenever assets change.
-If that model asset requires 5 unique materials the editor component UI will be populated with 5 model material slots.
-If the model asset contains 3 LODs then the Material Component UI will contain 3 LOD material groups with their own material slots.
+By default, the Material component contains only the **Default Material** property.
+The Material component reveals other property groups, **Model Materials** and **LOD Materials**, via `MaterialReceiverRequestBus`.
+For example, the Mesh component implements `MaterialReceiverRequestBus` to describe materials required by its model asset.
+The Mesh component sends notifications via `MaterialReceiverNotificationBus` whenever material requirements change.
+If that model asset requires five unique materials, then the **Model Materials** property group displays five model material slots.
+Furthermore, if the model asset contains three LODs, then the **LOD Materials** property group shows three LOD material groups with their own material slots.

 | Description | Screenshot |
 |-|-|